Langstroth hive: Design

+Each hive body contains eight to ten frames, made of wood or plastic, optionally with foundation made of wax and wires or plastic.
+Food delivery mechanisms such as pollen trays or syrup dispensers, as well as pest control dispensers, may also be placed inside the hive.
+The entire hive may be fastened together using a strap or by placing a heavy object on top of the hive.

 Outer cover

-The outer cover is a wooden or polystyrene cover that fits on the top of the hive.
-In higher latitudes (further north in the Northern Hemisphere; further south in the Southern Hemisphere), a cover which telescopes down around the inner cover and an inch or so down over the top super, called a telescoping cover, is usually used.
-Many commercial beekeepers use what is known as a migratory cover, a solid cover which does not extend beyond the sides of a hive body.
+The outer cover is a metal, wooden or polystyrene cover that fits on the top of the hive.
+In higher latitudes, a cover that telescopes down around the inner cover and an inch or so down over the top super, called a telescoping cover, is usually used.
+Many commercial beekeepers use what is known as a migratory cover, a solid cover that does not extend beyond the sides of a hive body.

 Inner cover

 The inner cover provides a barrier between the telescoping cover and the bees.
 In more temperate climates, a plastic foil may be used as an inner cover.
-Plastic foil should not be used to winter bees under, as trapped condensation would cause the hive to become wet, and bees can be lost due to freezing when temperatures fall during the night.
+Plastic foil should not be used to winter bees under, as trapped condensation could cause the hive to become wet, and bees can be lost due to freezing when temperatures fall during the night.
 In areas with a hot summer, a solid inner cover with a communication hole provides dead-air space for insulation against both heat and cold.
 This prevents the bees from gluing the top cover to the top bars of the super under it.
 When an inner cover is used, the top cover is more easily removed from the hive.
 Notches in the frame of the solid inner cover and telescoping cover can serve as an upper entrance for the bees.
 A communication hole in the middle allows bees to reach emergency food placed above by the beekeeper if it becomes required.

 Hive body and hive super

-Hive bodies and hive supers are rectangular boxes with standardised inside dimensions to take standardized frames.
-However, there are regional and brand differences.
-Outside box dimensions vary depending on the type of material used; for example polystyrene foam boxes have much larger outside dimensions than boxes made out of wood.
+Hive bodies and hive supers are rectangular boxes with standardized inside dimensions to take standardized frames, but regional and brand differences exist.
+Outside box dimensions vary depending on the type of material used; for example, polystyrene foam boxes have much larger outside dimensions than boxes made out of wood.

-Three heights of boxes are standard: Deep, Medium and Shallow.
+Three heights of boxes are standard—deep, medium, and shallow.
 Deep and medium hive bodies are used for the brood chamber.
 Medium and shallow supers are used for honey stores.
 The frames holding combs have top bars that hang on rabbeted slots or rails along the upper sides of a box.